 Recommended Use Locations within Cedar City Limits (ordinance 17-18(F))

 All Classifications of fireworks that are permitted by State law may be used at times prescribed by state law.
 Also, it is recommended that fire works only be used in large open spaces where conditions are present to provide for fire control.
-Such recommended places include the South parking lot of Cedar High School; the parking lot at the Constitutional Softball Park; the aquatic center parking lot; the Iron Springs Elementary parking lot; the Canyon View Middle School parking lot; and any other location that the Cedar City Fire Department may recommend.
+Such recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View Middle School parking lot; and any other location that the Cedar City Fire Department may recommend.

 Discharge times and dates: